strapi/strapi/docs/3.x.x/guides/deployment.md

 Next, install `Node.js`:

-6. You will install `Node.js` using the instructions in section **Install Node using a PPA`** from the official [Digital Ocean docs for installing a production ready Node.js server](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04#installing-using-a-ppa).
-Strapi works best on **Node.js v10+**.
+6. You will install `Node.js` using the instructions in section **Install Node using a PPA** from the official [Digital Ocean docs for installing a production ready Node.js server](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04#installing-using-a-ppa).

 After completing the steps to **install Node.js, NPM and the "build-essential package"**, you may continue to the next section.

-### Install Git versioning on your server
+### Install and Configure Git versioning on your server

-A convenient way to maintain your Strapi application and update it during and after initial development is to use [Git Versioning](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
-In order to use Git Versioning, you will need to have Git installed on your Droplet.
-Droplets should have Git installed by default, so you will check and if not installed, you will need to install it.
+A convenient way to maintain your Strapi application and update it during and after initial development is to use [Git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
+In order to use Git, you will need to have it installed on your Droplet.
+Droplets should have Git installed by default, so you will first check if it is instqlled and if it is not installed, you will need to install it.

+The last step is to configure Git on your server.

 1. Check to see if `Git` is installed, if you see a `git version 2.x.x` then you do have `Git` installed.
 Check with the following command: